AsuPaul19/Kitchen-Magician/application/KitchenMagician/README.md

     | courses | recipe courses | List | recipe_data['courses'] | recipe_data.courses |
     | occasions | recipe occasions | List | recipe_data['occasions'] | recipe_data.occasions |
     | diets | recipe diets | List | recipe_data['diets'] | recipe_data.diets |

+    - `Key: the key of a dictionary pair`
+    - `Value(Description): the value of a dictionary pair, and its description`
+    - `String: Type of value in database`
+    - `Get value in Python: The way to use it and get value in Python`
+    - `Get value in HTML: The way to use it and get value in HTML`

     - e.g. get recipe title in python
     ```python